nguyenducgiang/rails-girls-translation/welcome/app.md

 Guide 0: Handy cheatsheet for Ruby, Rails, console etc.
 Guide 1: Add commenting by Janika Liiv
-Guide 2: Put your app online with Heroku by Terence Lee / Put your app online with OpenShift by Katie Miller / Put your app online with Shelly Cloud / Put your app online with anynines / Put your app online with Trucker.io
-Guide 3: Create thumbnail images for the uploads by Miha Filej Guide 4: Add design using HTML & CSS by Alex Liao Guide 5: Add Authentication (user accounts) with Devise by Piotr Steininger Guide 6: Adding profile pictures with Gravatar
+Guide 2: Put your app online with Heroku by Terence Lee Guide 3: Create thumbnail images for the uploads by Miha Filej Guide 4: Add design using HTML & CSS by Alex Liao Guide 5: Add Authentication (user accounts) with Devise by Piotr Steininger Guide 6: Adding profile pictures with Gravatar
 Guide 7: Test your app with RSpec
-Guide 8: Continuous Deployment with Travis-CI / Continuous Deployment with Codeship Guide 9: Go through additional explanations for the App by Lucy Bain
+Guide 8: Continuous Deployment with Codeship
+Guide 9: Go through additional explanations for the App by Lucy Bain